bwlewis/irlba/README.md

 - Harmonic Ritz vector augmentation

 ### New features
-- Support for fast symmetric partial eigenvalue decompositions
+- Support for fast symmetric partial eigenvalue decompositions of real-valued matrices
 - Efficient principal components decomposition
 - Restarting (picking up where you left off to add more vectors/values)
 - Nice syntax for centering and scaling
 - Efficient generic subspace deflation (used by PCA)
-- Fixed support for complex-valued dense matrices
+- Fixed support for complex-valued SVD of dense matrices

 ## What's still missing